 Atlas Shrugged Close Reading

 I want to show how much interesting stuff Rand’s writing contains.
 Every sentence has a purpose.
 But it’s a huge project to comment on all of it.
-So I went through four chapters of Atlas Shrugged to show what being thorough is like.
+So I went through three chapters of Atlas Shrugged to show what being thorough is like.
 If you read well, look closely, and think things over, then you could notice this much great stuff in every chapter.

 These comments contain spoilers.
 This is intended only for someone who’s already read the whole book, and I point things out that I wouldn’t expect anyone to catch on their first reading.

 I recommend reading the book, a few paragraphs at a time, and thinking about it yourself before reading my analysis of that part.
 Bold text in quotations is emphasized by me.

 The novel opens with a sentence you won’t understand yet, but which is important throughout the book.
 Then it gives some hints.
 Eddie has causeless uneasiness.

 Eddie has a tense voice when he asks why the bum said it.
 The bum replies:

 There’s, apparently, something bad about asking who John Galt is, which bothers people.
 But why would asking about a person’s name be bothersome?
 That’s a mystery.

 Apparently it’s so bothersome that Eddie is lying.

 Eddie gives the bum a dime, possibly to change the subject and end the interaction.